The Truck Accident Settlement Process in Georgia

 If, after several rounds of negotiations, you cannot reach a fair settlement offer or the insurer refutes your claim entirely, you can take the case to civil court.
 The judge will hear your case, decide an appropriate outcome, and, if she decides in your favor, award you with a settlement.

-While most truck accident claims settle prior to trial, the Brauns Law team always prepares each claim as if it were set for litigation; David makes it his practice to always be meticulous and extensive with his research, arguments, and evidence.
+While most truck accident claims settle prior to trial, the Brauns Law, PC team always prepares each claim as if it were set for litigation; David makes it his practice to always be meticulous and extensive with his research, arguments, and evidence.
 This way, he will be thoroughly prepared should your claim go to court.

 How do I initiate the truck accident settlement procedure in Georgia?